mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 - `nlength`: the length of fMRI time series
 - `nroi`: the number of regions-of-interest (ROIs)

-3. The default GCN model is used in each of those federated learning methods.
+3. A default GCN model is used in each of those federated learning methods.
 Note that users can also employ other backbone models for federated learning.

 4. Acknowledgments to the following public projects on graph learning and federated learning: